htminuslab/Modelsim-Unicorn/README.md

 end riscv;
 ```

 For program storage the fli_riscv.c file mallocs 2Mbyte using **mti_Malloc()**, the standard malloc() function can also be used but the user is then responsible for storing and retrieving the memory when a checkpoint and restore is used (Questa only).
 The allocated memory needs to be released when the simulations ends.
-The FLI has 2 functions that can be used for this, the first one is **mti_AddQuitCB()** which is called when the user ends Modelsim/Questa and **mti_AddRestartCB()** which is called during a restart.
+The FLI has 2 functions that can be used for this, the first one is **mti_AddQuitCB()** which is called when the user ends the simulation (quit -sim) or exits Modelsim/Questa and **mti_AddRestartCB()** which is called during a restart.
 The fli_riscv.c file calls both functions to free the memory, this is reported in the transcript window as "cleaning up....".

 Note that the fli_riscv.dll file load unicorn.dll so this need to be either in the Modelsim/Questa root directory or in the search path.